-Unless sooner repealed, these regulations have effect for the period that ends on the day 3 years after the day referred to in regulation 2(b).
+Unless sooner repealed, these regulations have effect for the period that ends at the close of 2 July 2020.

 Note:

 Under the Liquor Control Act 1988 section 175(1d), these regulations expire at the end of the period referred to in regulation 10.